 Urinary tract infections (UTIs) are a common problem for women everywhere, impacting both health and costs.
 Escherichia coli is the primary pathogen that usually causes UTIs [1].
 Another bacterium, Enterococcus faecalis, is becoming a greater concern, particularly in infections acquired in the community or hospitals [2].
 E. faecalis typically lives harmlessly in the gut and urinary system, but it can cause trouble when it gets the chance to cause infection or invade the host tissue.
 Its ability to form biofilms and resist antibiotics makes treating these infections a big challenge.
 It's important to be aware of these developments in UTI treatment [3].

-E. faecalis bacteria appear in urinary tract infections (UTIs) at varying rates depending on the location.
+E. faecalis bacteria appear in UTIs at varying rates depending on the location.
 This variation can be attributed to factors such as healthcare quality, antibiotic use, and individual health conditions [4].
 In Iraq, UTIs are a serious health concern, but there is limited data on how common E. faecalis is among women there.
 Understanding more about these bacteria is crucial, as they are associated with more frequent infections and serious complications, such as kidney infections and chronic kidney problems, particularly for individuals with other health issues [5].
+The treatment of E. faecalis infections is becoming increasingly challenging due to its intrinsic resistance to several antimicrobial agents, including cephalosporins and low levels of aminoglycosides